 Below is some background information on the people behind Cognus’ Safeguarding service.

-Hayley has worked in Sutton and Croydon Schools since 2005 and has been a Designated Safeguarding Lead since 2008.
+Hayley has worked in schools since 2005 and has been a Designated Safeguarding Lead since 2008.
 She was appointed as Deputy Head Teacher for Safeguarding and Pastoral Care at Avenue Primary Academy in 2015 before going on to become Acting Head of School.

 In 2018, Hayley became Director of Safeguarding for Cirrus Primary Academy Trust where she had the opportunity to work with and support schools in meeting their safeguarding responsibilities, as well as advising on the management of individual cases.
 Hayley developed supervision for staff to support emotional well-being and led statutory safeguarding training as well as offering bespoke training packages dependent on the level of need.

-In September 2020, Hayley completed a 2-year, Distanced Learning, Master’s Degree in Advanced Child Protection at the University of Kent.
+In September 2020, Hayley completed a 2-year, Distance Learning, master’s degree in advanced child protection at the University of Kent.
 This has helped her to create a broad, local, national and international, multi-agency support network and to further develop her own knowledge and expertise.
 This leads Hayley to where she is today, in her current role as Education Safeguarding Manager, working alongside an experienced and well-established team.

 Hayley is a true believer in safeguarding being everyone’s responsibility and that includes pupils, staff and people in the local community – there needs to be an understanding of the importance of safeguarding and the need to build capacity within our schools, paying particular attention to the awareness of burnout; the need for supervision; the need for regular training and the benefits of a multi-agency support network.

-Stephen left school at the age of 16 and joined the army where he spent two years at the Army Apprentice College in Harrogate to train as a Radio Telegraphist.
+Steve left school at the age of 16 and joined the army where he spent two years at the Army Apprentice College in Harrogate to train as a Radio Telegraphist.
 Once trained, he was posted to various units around the world providing strategic long-range communications.
-Stephen spent a total of 15 years in the army before joining the Metropolitan Police in 1993.
-He spent a further 22 years as a police officer in South London mainly as a detective investigating serious crime.
+Steve spent a total of 15 years in the army before joining the Metropolitan Police in 1993.
+He spent a further 22 years as a police officer in South London mainly as a Detective investigating serious crime.
+Steve has worked within Public Protection for a considerable number of years working closely with Multi Agency Partners.
+Some of the areas he has worked within are offender management, supervising those on the Sex Offenders Register and working closely with Probation and other MAPPA members.

-Due to Stephen’s role in Internet safety, he was accepted to become a member of AACOSS (Association of Adult and Child Online Safety Specialists).
+Due to Steve’s role in Internet safety, he was accepted to become a member of AACOSS (Association of Adult and Child Online Safety Specialists).

-Stephen is currently a Safeguarding Governor at a Surrey Primary School.
+Steve is currently a Safeguarding Governor at two Surrey Primary Schools.

 Mick has worked in Outdoor Education since 1990, in both residential and day visit centres around England and Wales, teaching field studies to key stage 2 and 3 children and outdoor activities to both children and adults.
 He has subsequently completed a BSc QTS in Geography and Environmental Issues and taught in secondary schools in Sutton and Croydon.
 Mick also ran an Adventure Project as part of the Youth Service provision in Sutton, organising and delivering activity clubs, courses and expeditions.